-If you have anorexia, it can really harm your health.
-This is because your body doesn't get the nutrition it needs.
-The first step to controlling the problem is admitting that something is wrong.
-Then counseling can help you change how you think about food, the way you see your body, and any other emotional issues.
+When you have anorexia, your body can't get the nutrition it needs.
+If it isn't treated, this condition can lead to serious health problems, starvation, and even death.
+Treatment includes counseling.
+A counselor can help you change how you think about food and the way you see your body.
+Treatment also includes working with a doctor and a dietitian.
+Some people need treatment in a hospital.
 It may take months or years, but you can recover from anorexia.

 Follow-up care is a key part of your treatment and safety.
 Be sure to make and go to all appointments, and call your doctor if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.